SkyhawkAnalytics/Mobile-SDK-Handbook/MobileSDK_Handbook.md

 ![](./Images/followMe.gif)

 In a follow me mission, the drone is programmed to track and maintain a constant distant relative to some object, such as a person or a moving vehicle.
+(Inspire 1 is not supported)

 #### 2. Hot Point Mission